Early Intervention Helps Your Child With Autism, But How Does it Help You?

-When kids begin ABA therapy at Healing Haven, an ABA therapy center for individuals with autism and other developmental needs in Madison Heights, they gain access to scientifically proven methods that help them learn to communicate, become more independent and learn how to engage with their family as well as interact within their community.
+When kids begin ABA therapy at Healing Haven, a metro Detroit ABA therapy center for individuals with autism and other developmental needs, they gain access to scientifically proven methods that help them learn to communicate, become more independent and learn how to engage with their family as well as interact within their community.

 But how does that early intervention help parents who have suddenly learned their child has autism or another developmental disorder?

 “We know that when a 2-year-old starts to learn how to talk and build life skills, they’re less likely to become aggressive or frustrated.
 But few people talk about early intervention for parental coping skills.
 Having the proper mindset and coping strategies can really help the family move through the process as well.
-When parents can learn to live in a mindful way, they can impact both themselves and their children.” says Jamie McGillivary, Board Certified Behavior Analyst, Owner and Executive Director at Healing Haven.
+When parents can learn to live in a mindful way, they can impact both themselves and their children.” says Jamie McGillivary, Board Certified Behavior Analyst, Founder and Chief Innovation Officer at Healing Haven.

 “All research indicates the sooner a child gets services, the better the outcome, regardless of severity,” says Kristofer Picano, MA, TLLP, BCBA, LBA, a diagnostic specialist at Healing Haven, adding that many of Healing Haven’s clients come to them from a simple phone call from parents wanting to know more about their child’s behaviors.